-- Study the sample journal (Annexe 7.5) and write the essential elements of the published articles in your PDS journals. - Write the elements of a journal on a flip chart. - chart.
+- Study the sample journal (Annexe 7.5) and write the essential elements of the published articles in your PDS journals. - Write the elements of a journal on a flip chart. - Compare the essential elements in your PDS journals with elements captured on the flip chart.
 Refer to Annexe 7.4. - Exchange your one-page abstract / proposal. - Use the elements on the flip chart to review the abstract / proposal of a colleague.